Branch queue

-In Computer Architecture, While Branch predictions Branch queue takes place.
-When Branch Predictor predicts if the branch is taken or not, Branch queue stores the predictions that to be used later.
+In computer architecture, while branch predictions occur the branch queue stores data, specifically when the branch predictor predicts if the branch is taken or not, the branch queue stores the predictions to be used later.

-Branch queue consists 2 values only.
-Taken or Not Taken.
+A branch queue consists of only two values: taken or not taken.

-Branch queue helps other algorithms to increase parallelism and optimization.
-It is not software implemented or Hardware one, It falls under hardware software co-design.
+A branch queue helps other algorithms to increase parallelism and optimization.
+It is not software implemented or hardware one; it falls under hardware software co-design.